 Tax certificates from any NGO’s that you have donated to

 All donations to registered NGO’s are tax deductible up to 10% of your annual taxable income.
 For you to get the tax benefit from these donations, you will have to submit a tax certificate indicating the amount you donated as well as the NGO’s registration number.
-You can get this certificate by contacting the organisation you support and requesting it.
-If you donated to an charity that is not a registered NGO, you will not be able to get a tax return.

 Log book for travel claims

 If you receive a travel allowance from your employer, or if you travel a lot for work, you may qualify for travel claims.
 It is vitally important that you keep a log book that includes the following information:

 - Kilometres travelled (weekly odometer readings would suffice)

 - The amount you spent on fuel, the dates you purchased fuel and the odometer reading on those dates as well as all fuel purchase receipts.

 For more interesting content and featured articles, please follow us on Facebook and LinkedIn or click here to subscribe to our monthly newsletter.
 Remember to share this post with your friends and family and help them to conquer tax return season like a pro.